 CMYK refers to the four inks used in some colour printing: cyan, magenta, yellow, and key (black).

 The RGB colour model is an additive colour model.
 Red, green and blue light are added together in various ways to reproduce a broad array of colours.

-Dots per inch is a measure of the dot density found within an inch of a printed image.
-This isn’t to be confused with PPI.
+Dots per inch measures the dot density found within an inch of a printed image.
+Don’t confuse this with PPI.

 A watermark is an identifying image or text, designed to protect photographers’ images from copyright theft.